OFFICE SPACE – 15 SMART QUESTIONS

 Office space lease terms come in two common forms: Month-to-Month and multi-year leases.

-If your company is not profitable, find a space with a month-to-month lease or a lease term of 6-months or less, if possible.
+If your company is not profitable, find a space with a month-to-month lease or a lease term of 6-months or less.
 If the company runs out of money, the business owner is most likely personally responsible for paying the lease in full.

-I’ve seen many personal bankruptcies because of someone with a young company signing a multi-year lease.
+I’ve seen many personal bankruptcies because someone with a young company signed a multi-year lease.

 If your company may need to grow its space rapidly, you also want a short-term (< 1-year) lease.
-You don’t want to be stuck paying for a business space that you have to leave when you outgrow it.
+You want to avoid being stuck paying for a business space you must leave when you outgrow it.

 You can mitigate the need for a larger or smaller space while still in a lease if you work with a building owner who owns multiple buildings.